 Your batteries are probably weak.
-Replace them with a new brand of alkaline batteries like Duracell or Energizer.
+Replace them with a new brand of name-brand alkaline batteries like Duracell or Energizer.
 Do not use rechargeable batteries or mixed brand batteries in a communication device.
 New alkaline batteries should solve the problem.

 We’ve misplaced the instructions for our communicator.
 Can you provide a new set of instructions?

 Our website has User’s Guides for most of our products.
 Search for the product on the site then go to the Product Guides tab.

 What does somatosensory mean?